-This recipe used half of my recipe for Buttery Pastry Dough.
+This recipe used half of the recipe for Buttery Pastry Dough.
 You may also use your own favorite pie or pastry dough, or store-bought dough: enough for one shell.

 - Buttery Pastry Dough: 1/2 the recipe or pie/pastry dough for 1 shell

 - 1 medium onion, about 7-8 ounces, peeled, ends removed

 - 1 cup milk

 On a lightly floured surface, roll out the Pastry Dough into a 13" circle.
 Fit the dough circle into a 10" tart pan, and gently press the dough into place all around the pan and against the sides.
 Fold the edge under itself and crimp it firmly all the way around.
 Cover the shell with plastic wrap and place the pan in the fridge until the filling is ready.

 Preheat the oven to 400° F. Line a large baking sheet with parchment paper.